Skip to Content

 Reimar/Shutterstock

-The valley is home to numerous points of interest including ancient Hawaiian petroglyphs, an old fishpond that dates back centuries, and two spectacular waterfalls – Moaula Falls and Hiilawe Falls – which offer stunning views from above or below, depending on your preference.
+You can see some of those worship areas on the cultural hike (about 3 miles) along with ancient Hawaiian petroglyphs, an old fishpond that dates back centuries, and two spectacular waterfalls – Moaula Falls and Hiilawe Falls.

 14. Maui Ocean Center, Maui